PROJECT: TravelBuddy

 Else, control returns to

-A valid filepath must be an absolute file path; it starts with the drive-letter (eg. C:\\ ), and ends with the file name and extension (eg. castle-photo.jpg ).
+A valid filepath must be an absolute file path; it starts with the drive-letter (eg. C:\\), and ends with the file name and extension (eg. castle-photo.jpg).

-Supported filepaths are .jpg .png and .bmp , which are filepaths supported by ImageIO.read() and the Java Image class.
+Supported filepaths are .jpg .png and .bmp, which are filepaths supported by ImageIO.read() and the Java Image class.

 |

-object, which is then displayed in a ImageView
+JavaFX Image object, which is then displayed in a ImageView panel at the top of ExpandedPlacePanel using the setImage() method.

 Given below is an example usage scenario and what the user will see in the GUI.